tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 Yesterday we added extra components and content to the SPA and fixed some source control issues:

-- Added Carousel and Services buttons to the homepage
+- Added carousel and "Services" buttons to the homepage
-- Added Content to Our Team page.
+- Added content to Our Team page.
 - Added contact form to Contact us page

 In addition, we setup and connected the database to the back end server.
 The schemas are setup and the seed function is working.